 There’s no way to determine how much your spinal cord injury could end up costing you in the long run; according to reported cost estimates, survivors may face several millions of dollars’ worth of recovery costs.

 Will My Spinal Cord Injury Case Go to Court?

 Maybe.
 Most attorneys work aggressively to help keep their clients out of court and settle through other means.

-Any experienced attorney makes proving negligence a fundamental component of their job; so, with that said, you shouldn’t need to worry about proving negligence; your spinal cord injury lawyer will work with other legal talent to prove negligence.
+Any experienced attorney makes proving negligence a fundamental component of their job.
+You shouldn’t need to worry about proving negligence.
+Your spinal cord injury lawyer will work with other legal professionals to prove negligence.

 Unfortunately, there is no cure for spinal cord injury.
 Many spinal cord injury survivors find that their recoveries are slow—and sometimes incomplete.

 Who Can Sue for a Spinal Cord Injury?

 Anybody who has suffered a spinal cord injury due to someone else’s negligence or recklessness can sue—child or adult.

 Do I Need a Lawyer to File a Spinal Cord Injury Claim in Fort Lauderdale?